livz/livz.github.io/_posts/2017-09-01-Investigating-a-Hardware-Keylogger.md

 ## Findings
 ### How it works
 The way this keylogger works is quite clever.
-It stays inline between the keyboard and the computer and is **_completely invisible_** to the operating until a correct 3-key combination is entered.
-The first screenshot below shows connected USB devices _before_ inserting the keylogger:
+It stays inline between the keyboard and the computer and is **_completely invisible_** to the operating system until a correct 3-key combination is entered.
+So it works seamlessly with any OS and keyboard.
+The first screenshot below shows the USB devices _before_ inserting the keylogger, on a Windows box:

 ![USB devices](/assets/images/hkl/usb-devices-before.PNG)

-That doesn't change at all after we insert the keylogger.
+That doesn't change at all after we insert the keylogger!
 There's no new USB device.
-But aftter we enter the correct combination (_read below how to recover this password_) we see a new mass storage device:
+But aftter we enter the correct three letter combination (_read below how to recover this password_) we seea new mass storage device:

 ![USB devices](/assets/images/hkl/usb-devices-after-pw.PNG)